lbatschelet/feelvonroll-webapp/README.md

 # feelvonroll-webapp

 Public-facing 3D web application for the [feelvonRoll](https://github.com/lbatschelet/feelvonroll) project.
-Users navigate a Three.js model of the Von Roll building and place pins to share how they feel in different spaces.
+Users navigate a Three.js model of the vonRoll building and place pins to share how they feel in different spaces.

 > [!NOTE]
-> Part of the feelvonRoll project.
-See the [main repository](https://github.com/lbatschelet/feelvonroll) for full documentation.
+> Part of the [feelvonRoll](https://github.com/lbatschelet/feelvonroll) project, developed for [PHBern](https://www.phbern.ch) within [RealTransform](https://sustainability.uzh.ch/de/forschung-lehre/forschung/realtransform.html).
+See the [main repository](https://github.com/lbatschelet/feelvonroll) for full documentation and project context.

 ## Features